sei-protocol/sei-chain/readme.md

 # Documentation
 For the most up to date documentation please visit https://www.sei.io/

-# Central Limit Orderbook
-Most financial applications in traditional finance make use of CLOBs to create markets.
-This works well if you have cheap transaction fees and large amounts of liquidity.
-In decentralized finance however, the automated market-maker (AMM) model is more popular because it doesn't require constantly updating orders and works with lower amounts of liquidity.

-Sei offers cheap transaction fees and works with market makers to have large amounts of liquidity.
-As a result, it can offer the orderbook based trading experience in a decentralized, permissionless manner.
-This unlocks many use cases that previously didn't work with the AMM model.

 # Sei Ecosystem
 Sei Network is an L1 blockchain with a built-in on-chain orderbook that allows smart contracts easy access to shared liquidity.
 Sei architecture enables composable apps that maintain modularity.